-4. Expulsion- Expulsion is the most severe sanction that can be imposed upon a student for violation of the Student Code of Conduct.
+5. Expulsion: Expulsion is the most severe sanction imposed on a student for violation of the Student Code of Conduct.
 Expulsion is permanent dismissal from the University, and the student's relationship with the University is permanently severed.
-The student is not only subject to the conditions and restrictions cited under suspension, but is also not eligible to apply for re-admission to the University.
+The student is not only subject to the conditions and restrictions cited under suspension but is also not eligible to apply for re-admission to the University.

 Students expelled from the University are required to return their student identification card, room keys, and mobile device and may not return to the campus.
-If an expelled student returns to campus without permission, the student may be subject to criminal charges, including but not limited to, trespassing.
+If an expelled student returns to campus without permission, they may be subject to criminal charges, including trespassing.
 If a student is expelled from the University, notification may be sent to his or her parents or guardians notifying them of the expulsion.
 Expulsions are recorded on the student's permanent record.